MoscowJS/speaker/README.md

 Please send all the info to our [email][email].

 Please provide this information before given dates.
-It is important for us to inform everyone interested in the event at times when it's relevant.
+It is important for us to inform everyone interested in the event when it's relevant.

 Let's use [NASA countdown][nasa-countdown] scheme to mark important milestones.
 Given that `T` is the date of the meetup: